JNRowe/jnrowe-misc/doc/contributing.rst

 -------------------------

-:file:`support/stabilisation.org` is an org-mode_ compatible data file that contains *likely* stabilisation dates for packages.
-When a new arch keyword is added or a package receives a version bump this file is updated to reflect the earliest possible time a package can migrate to stable.
+:file:`support/stabilisation.org` is an org-mode_ compatible data file that contains the *best case* stabilisation dates for packages.
+When a new arch keyword is added, or a package receives a version bump, this file is updated to reflect the earliest possible time a package can migrate to stable.

 The format is simple enough::